High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

-As a final, high-statistics check of this correction, we can examine runs from kinematics $a$ where some of the data were taken at 30$\micro$A and some at 50$\micro$A. Looking at the high-statistics data in the right arm, we find a correction of (3.0$\pm$0.5)\% per 100$\micro$A, once again larger than the scalar based analysis.
+As a final, high-statistics check of this correction, we can examine runs from kinematics $a$ (Tab.~\ref{tab:kinematics}) where some of the data were taken at 30$\micro$A and some at 50$\micro$A. Looking at the high-statistics data in the right arm, we find a correction of (3.0$\pm$0.5)\% per 100$\micro$A, once again larger than the scaler-based analysis.
 Therefore, we apply a final correction of (2.5$\pm$1.5)\%/100$\micro$A, with the large uncertainty accounting for the somewhat different results from different extractions.
 Figure~\ref{fig:rightkinab_boil} shows the consistency of the data at 30 and 50$\micro$A before and after applying this correction.
 We apply an overall normalization uncertainty of 1.05\%, corresponding to the uncertainty in the correction at 70$\micro$A, and apply an additional correction to the runs taken at lower current.
 The corrections and uncertainties are summarized in Tab.~\ref{tgt_boiling_corr}.
 We also assign a 0.1\% random uncertainty to account for the fact that the raster size can vary by (5--10)\% from the nominal value at different beam energies.
+Note that while rate-dependent corrections can introduce a current-dependent effect if they are not correctly determined, the final test in Fig.~\ref{fig:rightkinab_boil} includes the full set of corrections used in the analysis.
+In addition, data were also taken on carbon at a range of beam currents during the boiling studies, and these did not show any current (rate) dependence.